christianmoya/FilmAnalysis/README.md

 <br><i>Found in Part 1 - Target Market and Financial Opportunity.ipynb</i>

 ##### Where should Microsoft target its movie production efforts?
-<br><br>As an multinational company with wide gobal influence, Microsoft has the leverage to grow a successful movie content creation business line on a global scale.
+<br>As an multinational company with wide gobal influence, Microsoft has the leverage to grow a successful movie content creation business line on a global scale.
 In terms of of revenue and growth however, its starting point may not necessarily be most productive if it were to focus its efforts domestically in the United States.
 The data in this section attempts to narrow down a target market for Microsoft as a starting point to launch their new movie studio.
 We look at box office data as a marker of market size, of the growth of the industry and audiences within a selection of 20 countries.